 - Compound Frequency - How often interest is applied to your savings.
 Depending on the type of savings account you are using, this will be monthly or annually.

 - Number of Years - How long you plan to keep your initial deposit and regular deposits untouched in your savings account for.
-If you are planning a term deposit, this will be the length of time you agree to when creating the term deposit.

 Once you have entered the details about your estimated savings, you can click See My Savings to see how much you will gain through interest each year, including the total balance of your savings over the period.